openwings-project/opendata/README.md

 ### Downloading a larger number of files

-This is rather cumbersome if you need a significant number of files or if you do not feel like browsing around the directory structure, so there is another way that you can browse, select, get a list of files, and download that list of files.
-We've setup an online spreadsheet of samples that you can browse, filter, etc. at [https://www.openwings.org/data](https://www.openwings.org/data).
+This is rather cumbersome if you need a significant number of files or do not feel like browsing around the directory structure, so there is another way that you can browse, select files, and download a list of those files.
+We've setup an interactive spreadsheet of samples that you can browse, filter, etc. at [https://www.openwings.org/data](https://www.openwings.org/data).
 Once you have selected the samples that you want, download the resulting CSV file.
-See the quick example in this short video:
+See the quick example in this short video of how you can select the sample data you want:

 [![Image of and link to youtube video](https://img.youtube.com/vi/XcHEaDy9Zxc/0.jpg)](https://www.youtube.com/watch?v=XcHEaDy9Zxc)